-- Water.
-Conservation of existing water resources, development of additional cost-effective supplies and sound scientifically-based and economically-rational standards for protecting water supply and quality will be the key to our ability to grow our economy.
+Water.
+Conservation of existing water resources, development of additional cost-effective supplies and sound scientifically-based and economically-rational standards for protecting water supply and quality will be the key to our ability to maintain our economy.
 The Chamber will:

-- Support the development of aquifer storage and recovery projects based on sound science that does not negatively impact existing water users or water supply.
+- Support the development of aquifer storage & recovery and brackish groundwater development projects, based on sound science, that does not negatively impact existing water users, water supply, or groundwater ownership interests.

 - Support efforts to ensure that allocation of water during drought or other emergency conditions to meet critical public health and welfare needs is conditioned on recipients of water implementing the most stringent water conservation measures and allows for compensation from recipients of emergency allocations to those water rights holders who surrender water to meet public emergencies, with a premium paid over the pre-emergency market price of water.

 - Monitor the implementation of any programs to increase or enhance the enforcement of water rights, including new water master jurisdictions to ensure existing water rights are protected.